 Assumption 2: Elements Have Not Been Affected by Outside Forces

 Another assumption built into the radiometric dating methods is the idea that the elements have not been affected by outside forces.
 That means that no water has soaked through the sample and “carried away” some of the lead, or that none of the uranium had a chance to escape through holes in the rock.
 However, this is a huge assumption.
 How can a person claim that natural forces have not affected the elements in a rock for a period of billions of years?
 In 4.5 billion years, could it be slightly possible that water seeped through the sample and added or subtracted some lead or uranium?
 Furthermore, could there be an “outside chance” that some of the uranium seeped out of pores in the rock?
 If any rock were really 4.5 billion years old, no one in this world would have a clue what had or had not gone in or out of the rock over that vast amount of time.
 Once again, the assumption that certain rock samples are “closed systems” simply cannot be granted.

 It is likely that other dating methods soon will be “discovered” that will give even older ages for the Earth.
 But each dating method that renders colossal numbers of years will be based on similar, unprovable assumptions.
-All around you, books, television, and radio are telling you that the Earth is billions of years old.
-This is nothing more than a trick to try and discredit the real history of the Earth as found in the Bible.
+Many books that you read or shows that you watch may tell you that the Earth is billions of years old.
 Realizing that these vast ages of billions of years come from dating methods that are based upon incorrect assumptions will give you more confidence in the Bible.
 There never have been billions of years available for evolution.

 REPRODUCTION & DISCLAIMERS: We are happy to grant permission for this article to be reproduced in part or in its entirety, as long as our stipulations are observed.